aws/eks-anywhere/docs/content/en/docs/concepts/cluster-topologies.md

 With the management cluster in place, you have a choice of tools for creating, upgrading, and deleting workload clusters.
 Check each provider to see which tools it currently supports.
-Supported workload cluster creation tools include:
+Supported workload cluster creation, upgrade and deletion tools include:

 * `eksctl` CLI
 * Terraform